Kassicus/tower-def/README.md

 - [ ] User Interface
     - [ ] Global pause button (pauses everything, ignores all input except unpause)
     - [ ] Save current game (this will be difficult) **IMPORTANT**

+> BUGS

+- [ ] Double turrets are not always shooting